kxn4t/kanameliser-editor-plus/README.md

 - Operates differently from Material Swap by directly replacing materials on each material slot of meshes
   - Allows changing from the same source material to different materials within the same mesh by specifying per-slot
   - More accurately reproduces the material layout of the source prefab compared to Material Swap
+- Two creation modes:
+  - **Standard Mode**: Only creates setters for material slots that differ from the current materials
+  - **All Slots Mode**: Creates setters for all material slots regardless of whether they differ from current materials

 **Common Specifications:**
 - Requires [Modular Avatar](https://modular-avatar.nadena.dev/) 1.13.0 or higher to be installed